foundation-model-stack/fms-hf-tuning/architecture_records/002-acceleration-framework.md

 - a description of an abstract base class that all plugins must inherit and conform to.
 - a brief description of the framework class that is responsible for managing plugins (e.g., loading, executing).

+NOTE: We want to note that the implementation of frameworks and plugins may be moved to a separate open source repository . fms-hf-tuning will then include the framework library as an optional dependency and call respective loaders and augmentation techniques as specified.

 #### AccelerationPlugin Base Class

 Implement concrete plugins that inherit below abstract `AccelerationPlugin` class.